lomination/tp/README.md

 ## TP: a command to simplify the management of your practicals

+**Please note that these scripts come with absolutely no warranty.**

 ### Usage

 Once properly installed, you can use this tool in your shell by typing `tp`.
 This script offers various commands: `init`, `save`, `archi`, `submit` and `help`.
 Check out `tp help` to learn more about how to use the commands.